canvas-gm/mordor/README.md

 - Work on authentication by sending an email with a token!
 - Allow to filter on getProjects socket command.
-- Add tests with coverage
+- Add argon2 hash for password!